Ejection (sports): Association football

-Rugby
+Rugby football

-In all codes of rugby, a player may be temporarily suspended for a period of the match.
+In all codes of rugby football, a player may be temporarily suspended for a period of the match.
 In rugby union and rugby league, the standard suspension period is 10 minutes (out of an 80-minute game).
-This is generally referred to as a 'yellow card' as players are generally shown one in a manner similar to association football.
-Suspended players are said to be sent to the sin bin and is signaled by the referee showing two outstretched hands to the offender (rugby league) or by a yellow card (rugby union).
-In the Northern Hemisphere it is not uncommon for referees to use both red and yellow cards in rugby league, similar to rugby union.
+This can be referred to either as a sin bin or as a yellow card.
+In the National Rugby League (NRL), referees signal a sin bin by raising both hands with all ten fingers outstretched; in other rugby league and rugby union competitions, a system of yellow and red cards may be used.